Fly: Anatomy and morphology

 Flies have a mobile head with a pair of large compound eyes on the sides of the head, and in most species, three small ocelli on the top.
 The compound eyes may be close together or widely separated, and in some instances are divided into a dorsal region and a ventral region, perhaps to assist in swarming behaviour.
 The antennae are well-developed but variable, being thread-like, feathery or comb-like in the different families.
-The mouthparts are adapted for piercing and sucking, as in the black flies, mosquitoes and robber flies, and for lapping and sucking as in many other groups.
+The mouthparts can be adapted for piercing and sucking, as in the black flies, mosquitoes and robber flies, or for lapping and sucking, as in many other groups.
 Female horse-flies use knife-like mandibles and maxillae to make a cross-shaped incision in the host's skin and then lap up the blood that flows.
 The gut includes large diverticulae, allowing the insect to store small quantities of liquid after a meal.

 For visual course control, flies' optic flow field is analyzed by a set of motion-sensitive neurons.
 A subset of these neurons is thought to be involved in using the optic flow to estimate the parameters of self-motion, such as yaw, roll, and sideward translation.
 Other neurons are thought to be involved in analyzing the content of the visual scene itself, such as separating figures from the ground using motion parallax.
 The H1 neuron is responsible for detecting horizontal motion across the entire visual field of the fly, allowing the fly to generate and guide stabilizing motor corrections midflight with respect to yaw.
-The ocelli are concerned in the detection of changes in light intensity, enabling the fly to react swiftly to the approach of an object.
+The ocelli are involved in the detection of changes in light intensity, enabling the fly to react swiftly to the approach of an object.

 Like other insects, flies have chemoreceptors that detect smell and taste, and mechanoreceptors that respond to touch.
 The third segments of the antennae and the maxillary palps bear the main olfactory receptors, while the gustatory receptors are in the labium, pharynx, feet, wing margins and female genitalia, enabling flies to taste their food by walking on it.
-The taste receptors in females at the tip of the abdomen receive information on the suitability of a site for ovipositing.
+The taste receptors at the tip of the female's abdomen receive information on the suitability of a site for ovipositing.
 Flies that feed on blood have special sensory structures that can detect infrared emissions, and use them to home in on their hosts.
 Many blood-sucking flies can detect the raised concentration of carbon dioxide that occurs near large animals.
-Some tachinid flies (Ormiinae) which are parasitoids of bush crickets, have sound receptors to help them locate their singing hosts.
+Some tachinid flies (Ormiinae), which are parasitoids of bush crickets, have sound receptors to help them locate their singing hosts.